 The NSF-funded meteorological component of UWFPS allowed the installation of equipment at the interfaces between the Salt Lake Valley and two tributary canyons (Red Butte Canyon and Parleys Canyon) and between the Salt Lake Valley and the Great Salt Lake.
 Further, LiDAR and radiosonde observations monitored the evolution of the thermal and dynamic structure of the PCAP at the center of the basin.

 The Red Butte Canyon site (RB) was equipped with surface wind sensors, a ceilometer, and PM2.5 and ozone observations, the Parleys Canyon (PAR) and Landfill (LFL) sites were augmented with additional SoDAR wind profilers.
-Goal was to investigate the link between up-canyon or down-canyon thermally driven flows at RB and PAR, particulate pollution, and ozone concentrations.
+The goal was to investigate the link between up-canyon or down-canyon thermally driven flows at RB and PAR, particulate pollution, and ozone concentrations.
 Further, the role of air mass exchange with the boundary layer over the Great Salt Lake - both through thermally driven lake breezes and synoptically forced flows - was targeted with the observations at LFL and NAA.
-Insufficient funding was obtained to target meteorological interbasin exchange processes but careful analysis of existing data sets such as Mesowest (Horel et al. 2002) allows for a limited characterization of these flows.
+Insufficient funding was obtained to target meteorological inter-basin exchange processes but careful analysis of existing data sets such as Mesowest (Horel et al. 2002) allows for a limited characterization of these flows.

 In the following, examples of these various exchange processes are highlighted through selected case studies.

-4.1 Down-Canyon flows
+4.1 Down-Canyon Flows

 Thermally driven down-canyon flows are strongest during clear nights and synoptically quiescent conditions, when radiative surface cooling is strong and synoptic pressure gradients are weak.
 The onset of the 25 January to 4 February 2017 pollution episode was characterized by increasing influence of cloudiness from 27 January (clear) to 30 January (strong influence of cloud cover), reducing the effectiveness of night-time radiative cooling (not shown) in these initial days.
 Thermally driven flows were observed during the three nights at both the Parleys and Red Butte Canyon exits, as illustrated in Fig. 6 (winds in down-canyon directions, 110 and 70 degrees, respectively) However, the strength of the flows decreased with increasing cloud effects (see wind speeds).